 Bus 9606 travels between Oberammergau and Garmisch-Partenkirchen.
 The Oberbayernbus website displays current timetables.
-Navigate to the Oberbayern website and input “9606” in the search bar.
-You can download a pdf of the schedule on the Oberbayern website.
+Navigate to the Oberbayern website and click on “Fahrplan,” then “Fahrplandownload.”
+Then input “9606” in the search bar.
+You can download a pdf of the schedule there.

 - Garmisch-Partenkirchen Tourism (official website)

 - Partnachklamm Gorge (official website) lists opening hours & ticket prices

 Of all the palaces King Ludwig II had constructed, Schloss Linderhof is the only one that was actually completed before his untimely and mysterious death.